Essay · agentic-ai

 You’re reading.
 Watching.
 Taking courses.
 Chatting with LLMs.
 Collecting certificates.
 Absorbing a genuinely staggering amount of information.
 And still feeling like something is missing.

 I spent most of 2023 and 2024 in that loop.
 I understood the concepts.
-I could hold a conversation about agentic workflows, orchestration layers, and human-in-the-loop design.
+I could hold a conversation about Generative AI.
+I could see the value and understand the potential.
 But I hadn’t built anything that worked in the real world.
-That gap, between understanding AI and building systems that actually function, is the gap nobody talks about.
-Everyone is teaching you what AI is.
-Almost nobody is teaching you how to architect around it.
+That was the point where understanding AI stopped being enough.
+There’s plenty of information about what AI is, and much less about how to design the systems around it.

 The Side Quest That Wasn’t